 - My email service recommendation?
 I’m a huge fan of ConvertKit.
 Here’s why.

-- Optin Monster offers a bunch of powerful ways to create optin forms to help you leverage the power of email marketing for your photography business.
+- Bloom offers several powerful ways to create optin forms to help you leverage the power of email marketing for your photography business.
 They’re continuously releasing new features to help you leverage the evolving world of email marketing.
-Here’s an example where one feature got me an 829% increase in conversions.
+From simple optins to more advanced things like gated articles, they offer an easy interface to set it up.
+Find out more about why I like Bloom

 There’s an App for That